• Skip to primary navigation

 Diplomat cream, also called Crème Diplomate in French, is a basic French cream filling made with French pastry cream (crème pâtissière), gelatin, and whipped cream.

-You may also hear other names, such as whipped pastry cream, pastry cream with whipped cream, or whipped pastry cream, meaning the same Diplomat cream.
+You may also hear other names, such as whipped pastry cream, pastry cream with whipped cream, or whipped pastry cream, which all mean the same thing: Diplomat cream.

 But don't confuse Crème Diplomate with Crème Madame: